NextronSystems/analysis-cockpit-manual/usage/basic-concepts.rst

 ----------------
 In the ``Baselining`` section there are two views, the ``Compromise Assessment Mode`` and the ``Deep Inspection Mode``.

-By default, the Analysis Cockpit Baselining Mode is set to ``Compromise Assessement Mode``.
+By default, the Analysis Cockpit Baselining Mode is set to ``Compromise Assessment Mode``.

 .. figure:: ../images/baseline_mode.png
    :target: ../_images/baseline_mode.png